Notice of Pre-AIA or AIA Status

 Response to Arguments

-The applicant argues on page 7 of the remark filed that “… Therefore, Claim 1 includes additional elements that are sufficient to amount to significantly more than the judicial exception.
-Claim 1 as amended does not fall under any of the subject matter groupings of Step 2A, Prong One. …”.
+The applicant argues on page 7 of the remark filed that “… Applicants have amended Claims 1, 12, and 20, to include additional elements that amount to significantly more than the judicial exception.”

 The Examiner respectfully disagrees applicant’s argument.
 Significantly more can be demonstrated by additional elements that are not well-understood and conventional that integrate the abstract idea into a practical application.
 However, the claims do not recite them.
-The limitations of “at least one data storage configured to store computer program instructions”; “at least one processor communicatively coupled to the at least one data storage”, “the at least one processor is configured to execute the computer program instructions to perform the following”; “receiving battery data for at least one battery including a driving history of an associated electric vehicle”; and “adjusting a charging voltage of the at least one battery at the associated electric vehicle based on the SoH”.
+The limitations of “at least one data storage configured to store computer program instructions”; “at least one processor communicatively coupled to the at least one data storage”, “the at least one processor is configured to execute the computer program instructions to perform the following, comprising: receiving battery data for at least one battery including a driving history of an associated electric vehicle”; and “wherein the associated vehicle adjusts a charging voltage of the at least one battery located on the associated electric vehicle based on the SoH via a battery management system, the battery management system is communicatively connected to the at least one battery” are routine in estimating a state of health (SoH) of a battery using experimental and model-based methods for improving the battery life; and are well-understood and conventional.
 Therefore, the claims 1, 12, and 20 do not contain additional elements that are not well-understood and conventional that integrate the abstract idea into a practical application.

 Hence, the Examiner submits that the rejections of Claims 1-20 are proper.